hamidgasmi/training.computerscience.cloud.aws/README.md

 	- When a producer (caller) is producing work faster than its consumer can process it
 	- When a producer or consumer are intermittently connected to the network
 - ***Workers Pool Architecture***:
 	- It allows to decouple components of an application:
 		- They run independently from each other
 		- They scale independently from each other
 		- They fail independently from each other
 	- E.g., an app. like YouTube
-		- People are uploading videos to this app.
+		- People are uploading videos to this app
 		- The videos need to have some form of processing performed on them
 	- A frontend tier allows the user to upload the videos
 		- It's of EC2 instances which are under a ELB and an Auto Scaling Group